 “Culinary” literally means, “of or related to the kitchen or cooking.”
 Thus, the culinary arts involve the creative process of designing experiences around food.

-Here’s an example of a class you might take when studying the culinary arts: Escoffier’s Culinary Arts programs include a Culinary Foundations course that teaches students both essential food safety and sanitation procedures, and how to identify and use different components like meats, vegetables and various types of ingredients.
+Here’s an example of a class you might take when studying the culinary arts: Escoffier’s Culinary Arts programs include a Culinary Foundations course that explores both essential food safety and sanitation procedures, and how to identify and use different components like meats, vegetables and various types of ingredients.
 See more of the Culinary Arts classes for Escoffier’s programs.